 - How to have a relationship with Christ.

-As I wiped the tears from my cheeks, I looked up into the eyes of a handsome, independent, gentle young man and realized that he’s everything and more that I could’ve ever wished for in a son, wrapped up in one amazing package.
-He’d been there all along.
+As I wiped the tears from my cheeks and looked up into the eyes of a handsome, independent, gentle young man, I realized that he’s everything I could’ve wished for in a son and more.
+And, there he was, all wrapped up in one amazing package.
+In fact, he’d been there all along.